Gyeongbokgung Palace Guide (things to do + how to get there)

 If you have time, there’s several other attractions and things to do near Gyeongbokgung Palace that are worth a visit.

-Some of the nearby attractions that are walkable to Gyeongbokgung Palace (or a short bus or train ride away) include:
+Some of the nearby attractions that are walkable to the palace (or a short bus or train ride away) include:

 Changgyeonggung Palace